Curve/EasyBonsai3/README.md

 goto lbl.main
 ```
 ## Mov
-Mov is used to allocate one value the value of another, however this cannot be done without any helper-variables in Bonsai, this is why the mov instructions needs a third parameter,  the helper value.
+Mov is used to copy the value of a variable to another, however this cannot be done without any helper-variables in Bonsai, this is why the mov instructions needs a third parameter,  the helper value.
 ```nasm
 ; Variable named "1" will be asgined the value of variable named "2", "3" will be ; used as a buffer and is expected to be 0, after successfull allocation